davidsword/sword-layouts/README.md

-# Sword Layouts
+# Gutenberg Tile Block (Sword Layouts)

-Layout blocks for [Gutenberg](https://wordpress.org/plugins/gutenberg/) that help create more interesting and modern WordPress pages.
+Tile Layout block for [Gutenberg](https://wordpress.org/plugins/gutenberg/) that helps create more interesting and modern WordPress pages.

 Also see it in [WordPress.org/plugins/](https://wordpress.org/plugins/sword-layouts/).

-## Current Layout(s)

 #### TILE